Periodization phases, models, and annual training structure

 Postseason

 The postseason (second transition period) provides relative or active rest before the next training cycle.
-The longer the competitive season, the more rest and general preparation is required afterward.
+In general, the longer the competitive season, the more rest and general preparation is needed afterward.

 Undulating vs. linear periodization models